 Working in the creative industry is inspiring and rewarding.
-But the day-to-day reality of running a creative business can sometimes feel a bit overwhelming…after all, good management of time, resources, and finances is as important to the success of the business as its visually stunning products or cutting-edge creative services.
+However, the day-to-day reality of running a creative business can sometimes feel a bit overwhelming…after all, good management of time, resources, and finances is as important to the success of the business as its visually stunning products or cutting-edge creative services.

-Originally developed in the 1980s, lean is a tried and tested philosophy methodology for organising, managing, and improving the way a business operates.
+Originally developed in the 1980s, lean is a tried and tested philosophy and methodology for organising, managing, and improving the way a business operates.
 Lean principles, practices, and tools add value to products and services, and help businesses quickly respond to changing customer desires and market needs.
-By making effective use of both people and processes, and ensuring time and resources are used effectively, they allow the delivery of higher quality while engaging less human effort, less space, less capital, and less time.
+By making effective use of both people and processes, and ensuring time and resources are used effectively, they allow the delivery of higher quality while engaging less effort, less space, less capital, and less time.
 By reducing waste, they eliminate unnecessary costs.